10up/Engineering-Best-Practices/_includes/markdown/Typescript.md

 In an ideal world, all engineers would be capable of typing everything properly from the get-go.
 However, we know that is not the case and engineers need time and practice to get there.
 For that reason, we favor efficiency over strict typing.

 By "efficiency" we mean engineers recognizing and time-boxing the time spent trying to type something properly and not letting that block the development of the task at hand.
-We prefer to ship non-strict typed code instead of sinking a lot of time on it.
+We prefer to ship non-strict typed code instead of spending a lot of time on it.

 Our philosophy is that over time engineers will organically get more familiar with TypeScript and strictness will come as a result.
 Code reviews are also a place where engineers might get quick feedback that would allow them to more efficiently address typing issues instead of wasting a lot of time during initial development trying to figure it out on their own.